TEAONA: RHODE ISLAND HULA, TAHITIAN, AND BELLY DANCE

 This is another version of an ‘ori Tahiti costume you may see.
 Sometimes, there is no hip adornment, and a short or long pareo is worn instead of the big skirt.
 Costuming varies based on what type of ‘ori is being performed.

-Why Learn from Teaona?
+Why Learn from Teaona Performing Arts?

 What will you learn?